 I'll say a bit about why the attack, then I'll say a bit about why the attack

-is nonsensical, finally I'll give the
+, finally I'll give the

 Of course fossil fuel owners and their lackeys are attacking the renewable